-Back at the end of December I found myself contemplating doing a Project 365.
-For those of you that are not familiar with Project 365, you attempt to take one photo a day to document your life over the period of 365 days.
+Back at the end of December, I found myself contemplating doing Project 365.
+For those of you that are not familiar with Project 365, you attempt to take one photo a day to document your life over a period of 365 days.
 I had some reservations about starting the project so I posed the question on my Facebook wall. “does a project 365 improve your photography?”
 With that posted the fireworks were ignited.

 The reason that I was interested in doing my own project 365 was to encourage (read force) myself to look for more photographs in my everyday life.
 Hoping that over the course of the year that I would be able to see more photographs.
 An added benefit was developing my photographic style even further, after finally having “holy crap I know how I see photographs now” moment back in the fall.